shellieD/get-ducked/README.md

 * BUG - Order not being created by webhook handler when website breaks (PI create/charged and succeeds) - solved - gitpod workspace url had changed, so the webhook endpoint needed to be updated in Stripe - GAHH!
 * Hamburger icon on small screens not visible....
 * minus quantity button not disabling correctly.
+* Unable to log in as admin on deployed site.
+(Usernames/passwords notrecognised.)

 TO DO: